 Buses #401 and #502 go around the island to Balik Pulau, another settlement on Penang Island, where you can experience the rural culture and try some authentic local dishes.
 In the durian season, there are stalls selling the fruit everywhere in Balik Pulau.
 Along the way, you can see the tropical vegetation and glimpses of the strikingly blue Strait of Malacca.

-It can easily take you a minimum of 3 days in George Town to explore only its UNESCO-certified city-centre and Penang Island can take over a week to explore.
+It can easily take a minimum of 3 days in George Town to explore only its UNESCO-certified city centre and Penang Island can take over a week to explore.
 Apart from George Town, there are the rain forests to the north-west and centre of the island which offer some excellent hiking opportunities.
 Then there is the lesser-visited settlement Pulau Balik which offers a closer look into the lives of the locals.
 George Town, too, calls for slow exploration; take your time as you roam the alleys, learn about ongoing restoration works, stop for a while outside one of those mottled buildings, chat with locals, drop in at a bookstore, find a way to support local artists, and eat and eat and eat.

 Like it?
 Pin it!